10-Ounce Copper PCBs and Design Library Migration

 - The Japan-based company developed proprietary processes that allow them to do things like Bus Bar Embedded PCB

 - Mario briefly shares his experience as a component engineer at Avnet for six years

 - The two discuss the tantalum capacitor shortage in 2018 and compare it to the current semiconductors shortage, which started in 2020

 - How is the supply chain shortage affecting PCB designers, and how are they working around it?

-- ECAD Central, an Altium 365, Concord Pro, and Altium NEXUS Database service provider – setup and configuration, database migration
+- ECAD Central, a database service provider supporting Altium 365, Concord Pro, and the Altium enterprise solutions – with setup and configuration, database migration

 - Mario compared migrating data to “like moving mountains”